 This unique specimen is often confused for a fungus, but it's a perennial plant that lacks chlorophyll.

 Fishing opportunities are available in the Will County forest preserves free of charge.

-The 891-acre Goodenow Grove Nature Preserve was acquired between 1938 and 2007.
-The preserve is part of the Plum Creek preservation system, which conserves more than 2,300 acres
+The 120-acre Lake Chaminwood Preserve was acquired between 2000 and 2011.
+The preserve is part of the DuPage River preservation system, which conserves more than 1,500 acres.

 The forest preserves provide hikers and runners with beautiful trails throughout the county, making them convenient no matter where you live.